AGE/DOSE

 In prediabetic, overweight or obese, postmenopausal women, NMN increased muscle and white blood cell NAD+ levels and improved insulin sensitivity, suggesting that NMN could prevent type 2 diabetes.
 Also in postmenopausal women, NMN improved glucose and cholesterol metabolism, hormone levels, and revered markers of skin aging.

 NMN supplementation has also been shown to increase telomere length in the white blood cells of older adults.
-The shortening of telomeres has been associated with aging, so these findings demonstrate that NMN reverse aspects of molecular aging.
+The shortening of telomeres has been associated with aging, so these findings demonstrate that NMN reverses aspects of molecular aging.
 In support of this, NMN has been shown to reduce the biological age of white blood cells from older adults.

-A brand of NMN called Uthever was shown not to boost NAD+ levels or improve physical endurance in middle-aged and older adults, suggesting that some brands of NMN can outperform others.
-However, overall, it would seem that NMN can improve the physical performance and sleep quality of older adults, as well as improve skin aging and insulin sensitivity.
+Overall, it would seem that NMN can improve the physical performance and sleep quality of older adults, as well as improve skin aging and insulin sensitivity.

 Nicotinamide Riboside